vdrobyshev/learningjournal/WebPageDesign.md

 ex: \<h2>content\</h2>

- The largest tags of every page are \<html> and \<body>.
-Inside the body verious tags can be located.
+ The largest tags of every page are \<html>, \<header>,  \<body>, \<main>, and \<footer>.
+Inside the body various tags can be located.
 Additional attributes (consisting of a name and a value) can be positioned on the opening tag to provide additional information about the content.

 ex: \<p lang="en-us">content\</p>

 ## HTML 5 layout

 HTML 5 introduced a new set of elements for dividing the page.
-For example, the header sits inside a new \<header>  element. the navigation is inside the \<nav>, and the articles are inside the \<article> elements.
+For example, the header sits inside a new \<header> element.
+The navigation is inside the \<nav>,and the articles are inside the \<article> elements.

-## Some helpful tags